What You Need To Know About Freight Delivery

 7. Unpack & Verify Order Accuracy

-Assuming the shipment is in good condition, move it from the curb and open.
+Assuming the shipment appears to be in good condition, please move it from the curb and open your item(s).
 Smaller items may be packed inside larger ones, so unpack everything to ensure all items are present and undamaged.

 8. Call Us if You Have Any Issues